My car is on finance or hire purchase

 Can a bailiff clamp a car that is on finance or hire purchase?

-Yes he can.
-In fact, if the vehicle is located on a highway he has no choice but to do so.
-The relevant legislation is Regulation 18.2 of the Taking Control of Goods Regulations 2013.
-This states that if the vehicle is located on a highway, it must (not may), be immobilised.
+As outlined above, a vehicle subject to Hire Purchase cannot be clamped.
+However, if a vehicle subject to finance, and is located on a highway, then under Regulation 18.2 of the Taking Control of Goods Regulations 2013 it states that if the vehicle is located on a highway, it must (not may), be immobilised.

 How long can the vehicle be clamped for?